-- Safeguarding The actions which we take and measures we put in place, guided by statutory obligations, to promote the welfare of students and protect them from harm. - Prevent duty The responsibility under the Counter-Terrorism and Security Act 2015 that in the exercise of our functions as a specified authority, we must have "due regard to the need to prevent people from being drawn into terrorism".
+- Safeguarding - The actions which we take and measures we put in place, guided by statutory obligations, to promote the welfare of students and protect them from harm. - Prevent duty The responsibility under the Counter-Terrorism and Security Act 20151 that in the exercise of our functions as a specified authority, we must have "due regard to the need to prevent people from being drawn into terrorism".
 UCEM views its Prevent duty as an extension of its safeguarding obligations. - Child In accordance with the Children Act (1989), a child is defined as a young person under the age of 18.
-For the purpose of this document, a child may also be referred to as a 'young person'. - Vulnerable adult For the purpose of this process document, a vulnerable adult is someone who requires community care due to reasons of mental or other disabilities, age or illness, and who may be unable to take care of themselves, or protect themselves against significant harm or exploitation.
+For the purpose of this document, a child may also be referred to as a 'young person'.